 - Got a hole?
 Cut the dead wood back to a living node and pray for regrowth.

-- Very exacting gardeners sometimes buy extra plants and plant them elsewhere in the yard, stashing them away as backup transplants in case part of a hedge dies.
+- Exacting gardeners sometimes buy extra plants and plant them elsewhere in the yard, stashing them away as backup transplants in case part of a hedge dies.